guynich/anythingllm_on_arm/README.md

 Instead we must install AnythingLLM docker to run on ARM.
 This docker creates a web server for the AnythingLLM user interface.

 This repo includes setup of Ollama for use with AnythingLLM.
+My motivation to create this repo came from another [repo running DeepSeek-R1 on a single board computer](https://github.com/guynich/deepseek_opi5plus.git).

 Verified with DeepSeek-R1 1.5B LLM on an
 [OrangePi 5 single board computer with 8GB RAM](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html)